gjanco/mezmo-dd-marketplace/mainstorconcept_ziris/README.md

 z/IRIS integrates with Datadog in two ways:

-* **OpenTelemetry (OTEL):** This observability framework standardizes APM integrations and is fully supported by Datadog.
-You can easily configure z/IRIS to stream traces and metrics to an OpenTelemetry Collector that is configured to export Traces and Metrics to your Datadog environment.
+* **OpenTelemetry (OTEL):** This observability framework standardizes APM integrations and is fully supported by Datadog. z/IRIS will stream traces and metrics to an OpenTelemetry Collector that is configured to export telemetry to your Datadog environment.
-* **Datadog APIs (Beta):** Users can also elect to stream Traces and Events through the Datadog Agent API and the HTTP REST API, respectively.
-This integration method can help accelerate proofs of concepts if OpenTelemetry is not yet available in your organization.
+* **Datadog APIs (Beta):** z/IRIS is able to stream traces using the Datadog Agent API as well as events using Datadog's HTTP REST API.
+This integration is only available for trials and proof of concept (POC) projects to reduce administrative effort while evaluating z/IRIS and is not ideal for production use cases.

 For more detailed information about the integration possibilities of z/IRIS, see the [z/IRIS documentation][3].